basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/ruby.md

 ## Certificate Revocation Lists

-If you create certificates specifying Certificate Revocation List (CRL) distribution points, those certs will be checked against the CRLs specified.
-You can specify a list in the `authentication` hash:
+If you create certificates specifying a CA-signed Certificate Revocation List (CRL), those certs will be checked against the CRLs specified.
+You can specify the location of the list in the `authentication` hash:

 ```ruby
 client = Riak::Client.new(